nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-22-why-integrated-authentication-does-not-work-with-host-headers/index.md

 ---
 title: Why Integrated Authentication does not work with host headers!
 date: 2007-10-22
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "296"
 layout: blog
 resourceType: blog
 slug: why-integrated-authentication-does-not-work-with-host-headers
 aliases:
   - /blog/why-integrated-authentication-does-not-work-with-host-headers
 tags:
   - tfs
 categories:
   - problems-and-puzzles
 ---

 **You receive error 401.1 when you browse a [TFS](http://msdn2.microsoft.com/en-us/teamsystem/aa718934.aspx "Team Foundation Server") Web site that uses Integrated Authentication and is hosted on IIS 5.1 or IIS 6**